 Some relations are directional which means that target 1 will be the parent and target 2 will be the child.
 Elvis currently supports the following relation types:

 Relations between similar files, for example files saved as a new file or exported to another format (rendition).
-This type of relation is also created when an asset is dragged into the Linked items panel of another asset.

 - A Photoshop (PSD) file and a related PSD (Save As...)